LucaReggiani/VLSI-Design/README.md

 - folder_name.

 For a detailed explanation of these parameters, consult our report.

+Furthermore, if you want to directly run the MIP project, it is also necessary to move all the files inside the src folder out of it and inside the main MIP folder.

 ## Visualization
 You can explore the results in the out and outRot folders.
 The img directory houses visual representations, while textual solutions reside in the txt folder.